• Skip to primary navigation

 Close up picture of fish tacos on a white plate

+Have you ever had fish tacos that are lack luster?
+I have and I assure these are not those tacos.
 This recipe has just the right blend of ingredients, is cooked easily on the stovetop and only dirties up one pan.
 The seasoning blend is absolutely divine together with just the right balance of salty goodness, lime and classic taco flair.

-Overall, I've tried many fish taco recipes and this is the best combo I've found.
+I’ve tried many fish taco recipes and this is the best combo I’ve found.
 I hope you love them as much as we do!

 Ingredients